 Many of these individual system models are almost completely nonsensical.
 For example, let us examine this model wherein a human actor is watched by a video input: fine.
 This first camera is then communicating to a second video input: possible, but questionable.
 Finally, the second video input is communicating back to the human: certainly wrong.
-A video input cannot output to a human.
+A human can get very little out of watching a video camera.

 We also find a human communicating to an audio output (the equivalent of talking to a stereo speaker), an audio output communicating to a visual output, and a visual output communicating to an audio input: all highly impractical if not irrealizable systems.
 However upon close examination, one may find that an equal number of these system models create entirely possible, even surprising interactive diagrams.
 One of the first things one notices in these systems is the organization and status of the human actors.
 We see a system with two people communicating one to the other.
 We then discover three people communicating, the first to the second, second to the third, and third back to the first.